-Kathy’s current role is Strategy and Partnerships Officer.
-She has worked at The Sheffield College for over 34 years, working across many of the college sites and in a wide range of Business Support services, including: the LRC; SRIS; HR; the Business Development Unit/Business Gateway and now Planning & Performance.
-As the Business Support staff Governor she is able to draw on her experience to influence strategic decisions and overall direction; to monitor the College's performance and, in addition, bring to the attention of the Governing Body how business support staff feel about the College, their departments and their roles.
+Business and professional support staff initially elected Kathy as a governor in March 2010 since when she has been twice re-elected in March 2014 and May 2016 and she is a member of the Audit and Risk Assurance Committee.
+Kathy’s current role at the College is Strategy and Partnerships Officer.
+She has worked at The Sheffield College for over 34 years, working across many of the college sites and in a wide range of Business Support services, including the LRC; SRIS; HR; the Business Development Unit/Business Gateway and currently in Planning and Performance.
+As a governor elected by staff, Kathryn is able to draw on her experience to influence strategic decisions and overall direction, to monitor the College's performance and, in addition, bring to the attention of the Governing Body how staff feel about the College, their department and their roles.

 Jay was appointed in May 2015 and is a member of the Planning and Performance Committee.
 A qualified solicitor, she is the Managing Director of Bhayani HR and Employment Law.
 Jay is also a member of the Sheffield Chamber of Commerce; the Federation of Small Businesses; the Employers Forum; CIPD, the Law Society and the Asian Business Development Network.